 Information exchange with regulators

 It’s no secret that the medical industry is among the most heavily regulated in the US, and healthcare providers are obliged to share information with official bodies.
-Achieving compliance with HL7 standards can drastically simplify and facilitate this process.
+Achieving hl7 compliance can drastically simplify and facilitate this process.
 For instance, companies involved in the development of biopharmaceuticals or medical devices can now exchange specifications with regulatory agencies electronically.

 Maintaining an optimal workload is essential for reducing overtime, as well as for keeping your medical staff in good health and in high spirits.
 However, aligning the needs of employees with real-time demand for care is no easy task.
 With HL7 integration, you can feed your shift management engine all kinds of relevant data and see real-time feedback.
 Input your caregivers’ qualifications and personal preferences, along with patient load into the scheduler and form shifts that are efficient and fair.
-Read also about healthcare staffing platform development.
+Read also about healthcare staffing platform development and EDI in healthcare.

 Patient services: external EHR, scheduling, reminders